 This fact sheet provides an overview of your rights under Title IX.
 All educational programs or activities that receive federal funding must follow Title IX.
 That includes most colleges and universities, public K-12 schools, and even private K-12 schools if they receive federal funds.
 Title IX applies across the country.

 UPDATE: On April 19, 2024, the U.S. Department of Education released final regulations strengthening the rights of pregnant and parenting students under Title IX.
-These regulations will go into effect on August 1, 2024.
+These regulations took effect on August 1, 2024.
 This fact sheet discusses your rights beginning August 1, 2024.
-For help understanding your rights prior to August 1, or if you otherwise need assistance, please contact A Better Balance’s free and confidential legal helpline at 1-833-NEED-ABB (1-833-633-3222) or visit https://www.abetterbalance.org/get-help/.
+There is ongoing litigation about the rule in several states.
+For the most up-to-date information where you live and attend school, call our helpline at 1-833-NEED-ABB (1-833-633-3222) or visit https://www.abetterbalance.org/get-help/.

 Click here for a sample letter you can send to your school to request accommodations.